jameslamb/pydistcheck/docs/index.rst

 - *should not be larger than* ``n`` *MB uncompressed*
 - *should not contain more than* ``x`` *files*
 - *should not contain non-portable filepaths*
+- *should not contain compiled code with debugging symbols*

 .. code-block:: shell